KNBdev/ExParser/README.md

 This parser was created out of the need for one, heavily inspired by [CodePlea](https://github.com/codeplea/)'s amazing math expression parser [tinyexpr](https://github.com/codeplea/tinyexpr).

-The theory behind this parser relies on the application of the [Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
+The theory behind this parser relies on the application of the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
 Based on this algorithm a recursive node tree is constructed and stored inside an expression structure which then can be evaluated.

 ## Features